History of Frito-Lay

 Source: Frito-Lay

-Frito-Lay built an empire satisfying snackers’ cravings, not their nutrition.
+Frito-Lay built an empire with snacks that weren't necessarily healthy.
 But rising health consciousness in the 1990s signaled changing attitudes.

-Frito entered the decade by debuting Sun Chips, a line of whole grain crispy multigrain chips.
-Marketed as a “healthier” choice, Sun Chips were aimed to appeal to nutrition-minded adults.
+Frito launched Sun Chips, a line of whole grain crispy multigrain chips—marketed as a “healthier” choice for adults.

-The gambit paid off, as the wholesome offering became Frito-Lay’s most successful new product launch of the entire 1990s.
+The gamble paid off, Sun Chips became Frito-Lay’s most successful new product launch in the ‘90s.

 Sun Chips’ sales shine showed innovation towards wellness was a savvy strategy.
 And the line’s runaway success blazed a trail for future better-for-you products to enter Frito-Lay’s portfolio.